Beware The Self-Centered

 The smile you wear to hide your blue.

-I am the scar that coats your heart,
+I am the scar that sears your heart,

 The plaintive voice you hear at night.